trskop/dot.config/yx/toolset/man/yx-jmp.1.md

 For documentation of *GLOBAL_OPTIONS* see `command-wrapper(1)` manual page.

+--auto
+:   Use heuristic to decide if running in Tmux or Kitty.
+This is the default
+    mode, when no other mode-changing option is specified.

 \--tmux, -t
-:   (DEFAULT) Look for GHC error messages in Tmux scrollback buffer.
-This is
+:   Look for files to open in Tmux scrollback buffer.

-    the default mode, when no options are specified.
+\--kitty, -k
+:   Look for files to open in Kitty terminal emulator scrollback buffer.

 \--git-status, -g
 :   Use `git status` command as a source instead of scrollback buffer.
 This is